 - Add butter or margarine to the mixture for a richer flavor before cooking.

-You can use different types of flour to make a perfect Ugali, such as sorghum flour or millet flour.
+- You can also use different types of flour, such as sorghum flour or millet flour.

-You can add different flavors to your Ugali by using other herbs and spices, such as onions, garlic, ginger, or chili peppers.
+- You can add different flavors by using other herbs and spices, such as onions, garlic, ginger, or chili peppers.

-You can enjoy ugali with meats, vegetables, or sauces – get creative!
+You can enjoy them with meat stew, vegetables, or sauces – get creative!

 Here are a few side dishes which pair well with Ugali: